Buying Your First Luxury Car

 New or Used?

-While most buyers may prefer brand new vehicles, their budgets may not allow them to do so and they may settle for used cars instead.
-This could be a blessing in disguise given the advantages of buying used luxury vehicles even when compared to buying brand new economy cars.
+While most buyers may prefer brand new vehicles, their budgets may not allow them to purchase one, and they may settle for a used car instead.
+This could be a blessing in disguise given the advantages of buying used luxury vehicles compared to buying brand new economy cars.

-Depending on the specific model, a used luxury vehicle could be the same price as a brand-new economy car.
+Depending on the specific model, a used luxury vehicle could cost the same as a brand-new economy car.
 However, it’s said that a new car can lose as much as 50 per cent of its value over four years.
-A few-years-old luxury vehicle loses its value much more slowly due to a concept called retarded depreciation.
+A few-years-old luxury vehicle loses its value slower due to a concept called retarded depreciation.

 Purchasing or Leasing?

 Do you just want to be driving a luxury car, or is merely owning a luxury car more important?
-The various reasons for either decision are generally easy to identify.
+The various reasons for decisions are generally easy to identify.
 Ownership is readily understood as a reward, perhaps for having achieved a certain level of financial security.

-With the average price of $60,000 for a luxury vehicle, however, there is a growing trend toward a preference for leasing.
-Leasing comes with a number of benefits.
+With an average price of $60,000 for a luxury vehicle, however, there is a growing trend toward a preference for leasing.
+Leasing comes with several benefits.
 First, there is less demand on the lessee’s cash-flow.
 Next, if there’s damage from an accident or if the vehicle is stolen, the leasing company is anxious to get the lessee into another vehicle as soon as possible.

 If purchased for cash, the purchaser’s asset depreciates at a rate as high as 25 per cent in the first year.
 Some car buyers opt for longer-term car loans of six to eight years, to get a lower monthly payment, but long loans can be risky, and these buyers might find leasing to be a better option.